chalatz/tours/pages/tours/guided/best-attractions.md

       In order to comply with Port Authority and Security, we provide the tour only for the number of passengers declared in the reservation.
   - q: What is the cost to enter the Acropolis of Lindos?
-    a: Adults must pay 12 Euros per person; seniors pay half of that, which amounts to 6 Euros, and the entrance is free for children under 18 years of age.
+    a: Adults must pay 20 Euros per person.
+The entrance is free for children under 18 years of age.
 Lindos Village doesn’t have an entrance fee at all.
   - q: If some of us don’t want to climb the Acropolis, is it feasible to take photos from the bottom?
 For those of us that do, are there handrails?
     a: The stairs are mostly safe and secure.
 The risers are 5-7 inches, and the treads